qubenix/qubes-whonix-bitcoin/2_electrum.md

 ```
 ## IV.
 Final Notes
 - Once your `eps` or `electrumx` server has sync'd you will be able to use your `electrum` wallet.
+- For more information on using the Electrum wallet see the [official documentation](http://docs.electrum.org/en/latest/).